K. R. Vijaya: Early life

-Vijaya was born as Deivanayaki, eldest children to Ramachandra Nair and Kalyani at Chennai, Tamil Nadu, India.
+Vijaya was born as Deivanayaki, eldest children to Malayali parents Ramachandra Nair and Kalyani in Chennai, Tamil Nadu.
 Her father was in the army and her mother was a housewife.
-She has a younger brother, Narayanan and four younger sisters, K. R. Vatsala, K. R. Savithri, Sashikala and Radha.
+She has a younger brother, Narayanan and three younger sisters, K. R. Vatsala, K. R. Savithri and Radha.
 She had her primary education at Government Higher Secondary School, Adyar, Chennai.
 Her father wanted her to become an actress since he was himself acting in M. R. Radha's drama troupe at the time after retiring from army.
 She made her film debut with Karpagam in 1963.
 She was the first ever actress to own a private jet.

 Personal life

-She married a businessman, Sudarshan Velayuthan Nair in 1966.
+She married a businessman, Madathil Velayuthan in 1966.
 Her husband was the CEO of Sudarshan trading company and a movie producer.
 The couple have a daughter Hemalatha (born 1967).
-Velayuthan Nair died on 26 March 2016, aged 82.
+M. Velayuthan died on 26 March 2016, aged 82.

 Career

 Vijaya's first break itself was as a heroine in her debut film Karpagam (1963).
-Her notable films include Idhaya Kamalam (1965), Odayil Ninnu(1965), Saraswathi Sabatham (1966), Selvam (1966), Nenjirukkum Varai (1967), Iru Malargal (1967), Namma Veettu Deivam (1970), Dheerga Sumangali (1974), Thangappathakkam (1974), Thirisoolam (1979) and Ithiri Poove Chuvannapoove (1984).
+Her notable films include Idhaya Kamalam (1965), Odayil Ninnu (1965), Saraswathi Sabatham (1966), Selvam (1966), Nenjirukkum Varai (1967), Iru Malargal (1967), Namma Veettu Deivam (1970), Dheerga Sumangali (1974), Thangappathakkam (1974), Thirisoolam (1979) and Ithiri Poove Chuvannapoove (1984).
+In the year 1967 she had a distinct record of starring in 18 films in lead role besides having child born in the same year.

+She has paired with top heroes like MGR, Sivaji Ganesan and Gemini Ganesan.